-Joe lives in Mana and works in the city, sometimes at odd hours.
-He is a member of the blind community and gets about with the use of his cane and his phone.
-Joe is very skilled with digital tools that help him navigate his environment and always keeps up to date with new ideas coming out.
+Joe lives in Mana and works in the city, sometimes at odd hours too.
+He's a member of the blind community and gets about with his cane and his phone.
+He's very skilled with digital tools that help him navigate his environment and always keeps up to date with new ideas coming out.